Doug Spradley: Coaching career

 Following his playing career, Spradley took over as head coach of the Paderborn Baskets in 2001.
 In 2005-06, he led Paderborn to an undefeated season, which resulted in winning the 2.
 Bundesliga championship and gaining promotion to the first German division.
 In 2009, Spradley left Paderborn after eight years at the helm to take on a new challenge at Eisbären Bremerhaven.
 During his four-year tenure, he guided Bremerhaven to the Bundesliga semifinals in 2010 and to the quarterfinals one year later.
 Spradley parted company with the Eisbären organization at the conclusion of the 2012-13 campaign.

 In May 2014, he was appointed as the new head coach of s.Oliver Würzburg.
 In his first year at the helm, Spradley steered the team to promotion to Germany's top tier.
 In 2015-16, he coached Würzburg to a quarterfinal appearance in the Bundesliga playoffs.
 On December 30, 2016, he was sacked by s.Oliver Würzburg after seven defeats in ten games.

 On February 8, 2017, struggling Bundesliga side SC Rasta Vechta announced the appointment of Doug Spradley as head coach, but could not avoid relegation from the German top tier.
 In the 2017-18 season, he led Vechta to the ProA championship and thus to promotion to the Bundesliga.
 He parted ways with Vechta at the end of the campaign.

 Spradley was named head coach of German ProA team Tigers Tübingen prior to the 2019-20 season.
 He was sacked on January 1, 2020.
 Under Spradley's guidance, Tübingen won eight of 16 games.

 After the Tigers, he went on to have a sabbatical of two years.
 On August 14, 2022, Spradley signed a one-year contract with current BNXT League champion ZZ Leiden from the Netherlands.
-On 12 March 2023, he won the Dutch Basketball Cup with Leiden after defeating Landstede Hammers in the final.
+On 12 March 2023, he won the Dutch Basketball Cup with Leiden after defeating Landstede Hammers in the final and added a Dutch championship in May 2023.
+In June 2023, he completed another championship run with his Leiden team by winning the BNXT League.
+Spradley won a second Dutch championship in 2024.